The ultimate guide to going to the doctor in the Netherlands in 2024

 One of the things to keep in mind is that Dutch doctors might react differently to your health problems than the way you are used to.

-So if you are coming from a country where antibiotics are seen as a magic pill that solves your every problem, you might get surprised when your huisarts shrugs and tell you to take a Paracetamol and get some rest.
+So, if you are coming from a country where antibiotics are seen as a magic pill that solves your every problem, don’t be surprised when your huisarts just shrugs and tells you to get some rest.

-How has your experience with doctors been in the Netherlands?
+How has your experience with doctors in the Netherlands been?
 Tell us in the comments below!

 Feature Image:Depositphotos